The priority deadline for the Ed.D. has passed and our cohort is now full. The application for a Fall 2024 start date will open in September.

 Effective leadership is a combination of management, vision and commitment to the mission of higher education institutions.
-This degree program, offered by Oregon State University’s College of Education and delivered through OSU Ecampus, is grounded in OSU’s commitment to developing tomorrow’s leaders with the principle that leadership can be learned and enhanced.
+The EdD in Adult and Higher Education, offered by Oregon State University’s College of Education and delivered through OSU’s Ecampus, is grounded in OSU’s commitment to developing tomorrow’s leaders guided by the principle that equity-centered leadership can be learned and enhanced.

-As a member of an active learning community, you’ll collaborate with working professionals in higher education settings from Oregon, Washington, California and many other states.
-Sharing real-world experiences and insights is integral to degree excellence and builds lasting relationships that continue throughout your career.
+The Ed.D. program is offered in a hybrid format for the first two years with a learning cohort both in-person and online.
+Classes are held two weekends each term at the OSU Portland Center.
+Cohort meetings are half-day Thursday, all day Friday, and half-day Saturday.
+As a member of an active learning community, students collaborate with working professionals in higher education settings from throughout the Pacific Northwest.
+Sharing real-world experiences and insights are integral to degree excellence and will help to build lasting relationships that continue throughout your career.